Charlotte Golar Richie: Government

+Massachusetts House (1995–1999)

 Richie represented the 5th Suffolk District in the Massachusetts House of Representatives from 1995 until she resigned in 1999 to become the Executive Director of the Department of Neighborhood Development for the City of Boston.
 As a freshman legislator, she was elected vice-chair of the city's State House delegation and chair of the Housing and Urban Development Committee, the first time in three decades that a freshman won a leadership position.
 As a State Representative, Richie sponsored a $296 million housing bond bill to develop low-cost housing.

+Richie was first elected in 1994, defeating freshman Republican member Althea Garrison by a broad margin.

+In an era where it was common for state representatives to have entirely white staffs, Richie stood out in having a highly ethnically diverse staff.
+She also earned praise for cultivating budding political talents of many of her staffers.
+One of her staffers who later earned independent political note was Linda Dorcena Forry.

+Boston Chief of Housing and Director of Neighborhood Development (1999–2007)

 Richie's appointment to Chief of Housing and Director of the Department of Neighborhood Development coincided with Mayor Thomas Menino's decision to elevate the post to a cabinet position.

+Senior advisor to the governor (2007–2009)

-She remained with the DND until 2007 when she became Governor Deval Patrick's senior advisor for federal, state and community affairs.
+Richie remained with the DND until 2007 when she became Governor Deval Patrick's senior advisor for federal, state and community affairs.
 In 2009, she left the Patrick administration to become the executive director of the Governor's re-election committee.

-She ran as a nonpartisan candidate for Mayor of Boston in 2013, the city's first election in 20 years without incumbent Mayor Thomas Menino running.
+2013 mayoral campaign

+In 2013, Richie ran as a candidate in Boston's nonpartisan mayoral election.
+Mayor Menino had opted to forgo re-election, making the 2013 election the city' first open race for mayor in twenty years.
 In the primary election on September 25, she came in third with 14% of the vote, falling short of advancing to the general election in November.
 Polling near the close of the primary election campaign had placed her in the top-tier of candidates, along with John R. Connolly and Marty Walsh.
 Unlike the other two polling in the top-tier of candidates, however, Richie lacked the campaign finances needed to run an advertisement blitz in advance of the primary election.
+One of Richie's other challenges in her campaign was time constraints.
+She had announced her candidacy later than any other major contender.
+Additionally, she stepped away from the campaign trail for some time during her campaign in order to attend to the preparations for her father's funeral.

-After being placing third and being eliminated in the primary, she endorsed Walsh over Connolly in the general election.
+Richie placed third in the preliminary round, finishing only 4,000 votes shy of advancing to the general election.
+After placing third and being eliminated, she endorsed Walsh over Connolly in the general election.
+Her endorsement was regarded as a major boon to Walsh's, ultimately successful, general election campaign.
+One of Richie's motivations to endorse him had been their past experience of overlapping as colleagues in the state house (representing adjoining districts).